tams2429/GA-Project-1/README.md

 * Use setInterval() method and invoke within the flashFoodEaten() to check at regular intervals from when 'flashing-food' has been eaten,
 * Add score if 'Ghost-Hunted' is within the player square + send ghost back to lair + change ghost class back from 'Ghost-Hunted' to 'Ghost-Hunter'

+### Add logic for Ghost to move incrementally closer to Player